dalrn/bank-marketing-dashboard/README.md

 # 📊 Bank Marketing Performance Dashboard

 An interactive **Streamlit** dashboard for analyzing bank marketing campaign data.
-This app provides **data visualizations, filtering options, and predictive modeling** to explore customer subscription behavior.
+This app provides **filtering options, data visualizations, business insights, and predictive modeling** to explore customer subscription behavior.

 ## 🚀 Features
 ✅ Interactive **filters** for categorical & numerical variables
-✅ **Data visualizations and analysis** (charts, tables, statistics)
+✅ **Data visualizations and business insights** (through charts, tables, statistics)
-✅ **Predictive modeling** for campaign performance
+✅ **Predictive modeling** for future campaigns reference

 ## 📂 Dataset
 The dataset contains historical records of direct marketing campaigns of a Portuguese banking institution from May 2008 to November 2010.
 The product offered were term deposits and the marketing campaigns were based on phone calls.